jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Verizon-Data-Breach-Investigations-Report-2022.md

 payloads, which can then be used for further naughty deeds such as
 Ransomware deployment.

 Rampant
 Rampaging
 Ransomware

+Figure 38\.
+Ransomware over time in breaches

-This section is the perfect sequel to last years finding of Ransomware dramatically increasing (unlike my
+This section is the perfect sequel to last year’s finding of Ransomware dramatically increasing (unlike my
-Unamused Baboons NFTs value).
+Unamused Baboons NFT’s value).
 That trend has continued with an almost
 13% increase this year (an increase as large as the last five years combined).
-Figure 37\.
-Malware delivery method proportion per organization 8With the median organization receiving over 75% of its malware via email.
-Figure 38\.
-Ransomware over time in breaches

 Keeping in mind that while insidious,
-Ransomware alone is simply a model of monetization of a compromised organizations access that has become quite popular.
-Ransomware operators have no need to look for data of specific value, e.g credit cards or banking information.
-They only need to interrupt the organizations critical functions by encrypting their data.
+Ransomware alone is simply a model of monetization of a compromised organization’s access that has become quite popular.
+Ransomware operators have no need to look for data of specific value, e.g., credit cards or

+banking information.
+They only need to interrupt the organizations’ critical functions by encrypting their data.

+8 With the median organization receiving over 75% of its malware via email.

-2022 DBIRIncident Classification Patterns
+2022 DBIR Incident Classification Patterns

-28
-Figure 39\.
-Select action varieties within vectors in System Intrusion Ransomware incidents (n\=1,032\)
+27

 Ransomware routes

-While Ransomware comes in a variety of different flavors with catchy and not so catchy names, the way that Ransomware makes its way onto a system isnt quite as diverse.
+While Ransomware comes in a variety of different flavors with catchy and not so catchy names, the way that Ransomware makes its way onto a system isn’t quite as diverse.
 In Figure 39 you can see the pairings of the Actions to their respective vectors which are used to deploy Ransomware.
 There are a couple of key points to consider: 40% of Ransomware incidents involve the use of Desktop sharing